Khrong Chandawong

-Khrong Chandawong (28 January 1908 – 31 May 1961) was a Thai politician and democracy activist who was executed on the orders of dictator Sarit Thanarat.
+Khrong Chandawong (ครอง จันดาวงศ์; 28 January 1908 – 31 May 1961) was a Thai politician and democracy activist who was executed on the orders of dictator Sarit Thanarat.
 His last words before his execution; “May dictatorship be wrecked.
 May democracy flourish.” (เผด็จการจงพินาศ ประชาธิปไตยจงเจริญ), have been repeatedly quoted in various protests and demonstrations for Thailand’s struggling democracy.

 Early life

 Born to a well-off farming family in Sakon Nakhon Province, Khrong began his career as a teacher in his home region.
 During World War II, he joined the Free Thai Movement (Seri Thai), an underground anti-Japanese resistance movement.

 Political activities

 In the post-war era, Khrong's activities attracted the ire of several Thai governments.
 He was a close friend of Tiang Sirikhanth, who, like Khrong, was a schoolteacher from Sakon Nakhon and former member of Seri Thai, and who was killed in 1952 on orders of the Phibun government.
 Khrong founded Sammakkhittham ('Solidarity'), a peasant-based group which allegedly attracted thousands of members in northeastern Thailand and was seen as a threat by the central government.
 Khrong was jailed for five years from 1952 to 1957 on charges of rebellion, before being released as part of a mass amnesty.

 After his release, Khrong became a member of parliament for Sakon Nakhon from 1957-1958.
 He advocated repeal of anti-communist laws, direct election of village headmen, and Isan separatism.
 On 6 May 1961, Khrong and several dozen others were arrested for alleged communist activities.
 He was accused of anti-Buddhist and anti-monarchical activities.
 According to the statement announcing his execution, he had stated that, after a communist revolution in Thailand, the king and monks would be sent to labor in factories.